sonic64/Time-series-forecasting-using-ARIMA-and-PyCaret/README.md

 > Plot the data after natural log transformation

-After log transformation, we can see that the variance in our data now remains more contant over time than that before transformation.
+After log transformation, we can see that the variance in our data now remains more constant over time than that before transformation.
 Although we have a constant variance, we also need a constant mean.
 At this moment, our p-value of KPSS test, 0.014, is still less than 0.05, indicating non-stationarity.
 We can achieve a constant mean by differencing our data.
 Differencing involves creating a new time series that represents the difference between consecutive values in our existing dataset.
 We can use the `diff()` function for this purpose.

 <img src="./Images/img-10.png" width="500">